 About 20% of adults develop varicose veins eventually.
 Varicose veins can cause pain, numbness, and leg fatigue — and they can also make your legs look lumpy and misshapen.
-At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, and a third office in Kingwood, Texas, the cardiovascular specialists offer the best in cutting-edge varicose and spider vein treatments.
+At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and Kingwood, Texas, the cardiovascular specialists offer the best in cutting-edge varicose and spider vein treatments.
 Call the office nearest you or book an appointment online.

 Varicose veins are large dilated leg veins that stand out from your skin.
 Most varicose veins are at least a quarter-inch wide with a twisted and ropy appearance.

 Varicose veins develop when the one-way valves inside your veins fail.
 Normally, the vein valves continually push blood upward, toward your heart.

 With a diseased vein, the valves move both ways, so blood collects within the vein.
 Eventually, this pooled blood pressures the vein, forcing it to dilate and protrude.

 Varicose veins commonly develop in older people but may appear at any time.
 Other common risk factors include being female, family history of vein disease, weight issues, and pregnancy.

 Varicose veins don't always cause symptoms apart from their appearance.
 But, in many cases, varicose veins cause issues, including:

 Varicose vein symptoms can worsen after standing for a while.
 You may have many symptoms at once.

 Spider veins are far smaller, with a more delicate appearance similar to a spider web or thread.
 Unlike varicose veins, spider veins don’t protrude from your skin.